sj1-cn/jmespath.js/README.md

 // The result should be 100
 ```
 > [!NOTE]
-> All other functinalities are the same with the original jmespath
+> All other functionalities are the same with the original jmespath